Bullfrog County, Nevada: Dissolution

 The existence of Bullfrog County had the potential to create serious legal problems for the state of Nevada.
 The Nevada Constitution requires all criminal trials to be tried in the county where the crime occurred, and before a jury of residents of that county.
-However, since it was not assigned to a judicial district, it had no judiciary or prosecutors.
-If a felony or gross misdemeanor was committed in Bullfrog County, it would have been theoretically impossible to empanel a jury, potentially opening the possibility of a perfect crime.
+However, since it was not assigned to a judicial district, Bullfrog County had no judiciary or prosecutors.
+If a felony or gross misdemeanor was committed there, it would have been theoretically impossible to empanel a jury, potentially opening the possibility of a perfect crime.
 Nevada Attorney General Brian McKay insisted that such cases could be taken care of via "the rule of necessity", and officials said that it was very unlikely that a crime would be committed in any event.
 On the other hand, state judge William P. Beko said that anti-nuclear protesters posed "immediate problems" in that respect.
 The Department of Energy retaliated for the creation of the county by granting nearby Clark County special status and consequent funds.
 This backfired on the Department, however, as Clark County used that money to fund studies unfavorable to the Yucca Mountain site.

 Critics also asserted that the county's existence established a conflict of interest and sent a message that the state would support the dump in exchange for the money.
-U.S. Senator for Nevada Chic Hecht brought up such concerns on the Senate floor on September 18, claiming that the creation of the county was being misinterpreted as an invitation for the site and insisting that Nevadans still opposed the dump.
+US Senator for Nevada Chic Hecht brought up such concerns on the Senate floor on September 18, claiming that the creation of the county was being misinterpreted as an invitation for the site and insisting that Nevadans still opposed the dump.